stuttrup/Project-13/README.md

 # Project-13
 Automated ELK Stack Deployment - Azure
+# Spencer Tuttrup
 ## Automated ELK Stack Deployment

 The files in this repository were used to configure the network depicted below.
+The diagram lays out the process of the ELK configuration.

 ![TODO: Update the path with the name of your diagram](Images/diagram_filename.png)